Special Functions for Heat Kernel Expansion: Problem statement

-Then we consider a problem similar to (\ref{tepl}), but with the inverse operator
+Then, we consider a problem similar to (\ref{tepl}), but with the inverse operator

-However, the solution of such problem requires the global considerations, while we are going to work only locally in $U$.
-In this connection, we turn to a solution of an alternative problem by acting the operator $A(x)$ on the left hand side of relation (\ref{eqN}).
+For convenience let us turn to a solution of an alternative problem by acting the operator $A(x)+m^2$ on the left hand side of relation (\ref{eqN}).
 Then the problem reduces to the form

 It is quite easy to show that the formula holds